Do I Have to Register My Car in Nevada? Top ↑

 Towable tools (air compressors, cement mixers, etc.) do not have to be registered unless they exceed 70 inches in width.

-Additiionally, many commercial traliers registered through Motor Carrier are now eligible for permanent registrations.
+Additionally, many commercial trailers registered through Motor Carrier are now eligible for permanent registration.

 Low Speed Vehicles, Neighborhood Electric Vehicles and Golf Carts